More at rubyonrails.org:

 You cannot override defaults via query parameters - this is for security reasons.
 The only defaults that can be overridden are dynamic segments via substitution in the URL path.

-You can specify a name for any route using the :as option:
+You can specify a name that will used by the _path and _url helpers for any route using the :as option:

-This will create logout_path and logout_url as named route helpers in your application.
-Calling logout_path will return /exit
+This will create logout_path and logout_url as the route helpers in your application.
+Calling logout_path will return /exit.

-You can also use this to override routing methods defined by resources by placing custom routes before the resource is defined, like this:
+You can also use as to override routing helper names defined by resources by placing a custom route definition before the resource is defined, like this:

 resources :users

-This will define a user_path method that will be available in controllers, helpers, and views that will go to a route such as /bob.
+This will define a user_path helper that will match /:username (e.g. /jane).
 Inside the show action of UsersController, params[:username] will contain the username for the user.
-Change :username in the route definition if you do not want your parameter name to be :username.

 In general, you should use the get, post, put, patch, and delete methods to constrain a route to a particular verb.
-You can use the match method with the :via option to match multiple verbs at once:
+There is a match method that you could use with the :via option to match multiple verbs at once:

 You can match all verbs to a particular route using via: :all:

 Routing both GET and POST requests to a single action has security implications.
-In general, you should avoid routing all verbs to an action unless you have a good reason to.
+For example, the GET action won't check for CSRF token (so writing to the database from GET request is not a good idea.
+For more information see the security guide).
+In general, avoid routing all verbs to a single action unless you have a good reason.

 You can use the :constraints option to enforce a format for a dynamic segment:

-:constraints takes regular expressions with the restriction that regexp anchors can't be used.
+The :constraints option takes regular expressions (as well as any object that responds to matches? method) with the restriction that regexp anchors can't be used.
 For example, the following route will not work:

 However, note that you don't need to use anchors because all routes are anchored at the start and the end.